 Your curriculum vitae

-More commonly known as a CV, is one of the main things that employers will base their decision on.
+More commonly known as a CV, a curriculum vitae is one of the main things that employers will base their decision on.

 Your Contact Details